YouTube Thumbnail Mistakes to Avoid (That Are Killing Your CTR)

 Inconsistent Branding Across Your Channel

-When viewers land on your channel page, visual inconsistency makes your content look unprofessional and chaotic.
+When viewers land on your channel page, visual inconsistency makes your content look unprofessional.
 Worse, it makes your videos harder to recognise in a crowded subscription feed.
 If every thumbnail uses a different font, colour scheme, and layout, returning viewers can't spot your content at a glance.
+If you've ever wondered why a video with a great concept gets ignored, this is often why.

 Wrong File Size or Resolution

 Uploading thumbnails below 1280×720 produces blurry results, especially on TV apps where thumbnails render at larger sizes.
-Uploading files over 2 MB causes silent upload failures — no error message, just nothing happens.
+Files over 2 MB cause silent upload failures.
+No error message.
+Nothing happens.
+You just don't get a custom thumbnail and might not even notice.

 Always export at exactly 1280×720 pixels in either PNG (for sharp text and graphics) or high-quality JPG (for photographic content).
 Check our YouTube's recommended thumbnail dimensions guide for the full specification breakdown, including aspect ratio, minimum width, and format recommendations.